surfaceUsed/http-file-server/Documents/Get.md

 **Important response settings**

 - The server always sets the `Content-Type` to `application/octet-stream` when returning a file.
+- The name of the downloaded file is specified in the `Content-Disposition` header.
 - The `Content-Length` header specifies the size of the file in bytes.
 - The response body contains the file data itself.